 10 years ago tomorrow, I started a new ‘architectural sketchbook’ and this was the first page.
-In essence it summarises all that I learnt from reading Ross King’s great book “Brunelleschi’s Dome: How a Renaissance Genius Reinvented Architecture” It took me ages to do this and while I was doing this page I knew that I was only doing what every architect is supposed to do – keep a sketchbook to record inspirational buildings that cross our paths day by day.
+In essence it summarizes all that I learnt from reading Ross King’s great book “Brunelleschi’s Dome: How a Renaissance Genius Reinvented Architecture” It took me ages to do this and while I was doing this page I knew that I was only doing what every architect is supposed to do – keep a sketchbook to record inspirational buildings that cross our paths day by day.

 I had always wanted to keep a sketchbook but just didn’t know how….
-And how could any one ever possible sketch on location while traveliing????? – it was just too hard and no one has that amount of time anymore!!!!
+And how could any one ever possible sketch on location while traveling????? – it was just too hard and no one has that amount of time anymore!!!!
 But there was NO DOUBT at all that I was convinced that the best way to understand and learn from architecture was to draw it.
 So I had an idea of trying to record buildings by small analytical diagrams (but even that required effort and seemed too hard)

 On the next page of this sketchbook is the following quote